Lake County, Tennessee: History

 The history of Lake County has been largely defined by Reelfoot Lake, a natural lake created by the New Madrid earthquakes of 1811 and 1812.
 It is surrounded by wetlands.
 This territory was originally included in Obion County.

 In 1862, during the Civil War, the Battle of Island Number Ten took place in the Mississippi River, just off the shores of Obion County, in territory now part of Lake County.

 The county was organized in 1870, during the Reconstruction era.
 Its residents had long complained about the difficulty of having to traverse swampy areas during seasonal high waters around Reelfoot Lake to reach the county seat, then Troy, Tennessee, located to the east of the lake.
 After the new Lake County was established, Tiptonville was designated as its county seat.
+The first session of court was held on September 5, 1870.

 In 1907 and 1908, a violent conflict took place in Lake and Obion counties, and neighboring Fulton County, Kentucky, which also had frontage on the lake.
 Private investors bought title to most of the land around the lake, gaining control, and formed the West Tennessee Land Company, to develop the property.
 In this era, western Tennessee and Kentucky were being developed for cotton culture and the lowlands around the lake were fertile floodplain.
 They announced plans to drain the lake.
 A band of local farmers and others who made their living from the lake, organized resistance, becoming known as the "Night Riders of Reelfoot Lake."